MicrosoftDocs/powerbi-docs/powerbi-docs/connect-data/service-azure-and-power-bi.md

 * [Azure HDInsight](https://azure.microsoft.com/services/hdinsight/)
 * [Azure Storage](https://azure.microsoft.com/services/storage/) (Blob storage and Table storage)

-And for more information about Azure resources available in Power BI, see the **Azure data sources** section in [data sources in Power BI Desktop](desktop-data-sources.md).
+And for more information about Azure resources available in Power BI, see [Azure data sources](desktop-data-sources.md#azure-data-sources).

 ## Get complex (and ahead) using Azure services and Power BI